What Is Asset Tracking? A Complete Guide to Tracking and Monitoring Assets

 • Is it being used effectively—or sitting idle?

-Unlike inventory, which tends to involve consumables or stock, asset tracking and management is focused on higher-value items that require maintenance, depreciation, or compliance documentation.
+Unlike inventory, which tends to involve consumables or stock, asset tracking focuses on higher-value items that require maintenance, depreciation, or compliance documentation.
+This distinction is important for industries that need chain-of-custody tracking, theft prevention, and insurance compliance.

 Why Asset Tracking Matters in the Field

 When equipment is unaccounted for, projects stall.
-Teams waste time searching for the right tool.
+Teams waste time searching for the right tool or even tracking assets location.
 Safety checks get missed.
 Or worse, capital equipment disappears.

 Here’s what our customers tell us they’ve experienced: